 Dhoni played finals of 1999–2000 Cooch Behar Trophy and made 84 Runs, though they lost the match to Punjab where Yuvraj Singh played against him and scored 358 runs putting a total of 839 on the scoreboard.
 Dhoni scored his first maiden century in the 2000-01 Ranji session.
 2001-02 session was not good for him as he scored just five fifties in four Ranji matches.

 During this period from 2001-2003, Dhoni also started working as TTE ( Travelling Ticket Examiner ) at Kharagpur railway station, under South Eastern Railway in Midnapore, a city in West Bengal.

 Efforts recognized in International cricket

-His efforts were recognized in session 2003/04 where he was given chance to play for India A team for tour of Zimbawe and Kenya.
-Showing his best wicket keeping effort against Zimbawe with 7 catches and 4 stumpings, he impressed all with his wicket keeping skills.
+His efforts were recognized in session 2003/04 where he was given chance to play for India A team for the tour of Zimbabwe and Kenya.
+Showing his best wicket-keeping effort against Zimbabwe with 7 catches and 4 stumpings, he impressed all with his wicket-keeping skills.

-Success was not so far now, in 2000s India had Rahul Dravid as wicket keeper to ensure that wicket keeper spot did not lack batting.
-This was the time when Dinesh Karthik and Parthiv Patel were also chosen for Indian Test Squad.
+Success was not so far now, in the 2000s India had Rahul Dravid as wicket-keeper to ensure that the wicket-keeper spot did not lack batting.
+This was the time when Dinesh Karthik and Parthiv Patel were also chosen for the Indian Test Squad.

 Despite average series against Bangladesh, He was picked for ODI series against Pakistan.
 That was the series which changed everything.
 In the second match of this series in Visakhapatnam, Dhoni scored a huge score of 148 runs on 123 balls.
 He broke the record of highest score by an Indian Wicket Keeper.
 Later on in third match of Sri Lankan bilateral ODI series, Dhoni scored unbeaten 183 off 145 balls match wining knock.
 Since that day rest is all History.